 Chiu, M. (2008).
 SEQUENCING AND CONTINGENT INDIVIDUALISM IN THE GRAPHIC, POSTCOLONIAL SPACES OF SATRAPI'S PERSEPOLIS AND OKUBO'S CITIZEN 13660.
 ENGLISH LANGUAGE NOTES, 46(2), 99-114.
-Retrieved from http://gateway.webofknowledge.com/
+Retrieved from https://www.webofscience.com/

 Chiu, M. (2006).
-The Cultural Production of Asian American Young Adults in the Novels of Marie G. Lee, An Na, and Doris Jones Yang.
-The Lion and the Unicorn, 30(2), 168-184. doi:10.1353/uni.2006.0017
+The cultural production of Asian American young adults in the novels of Marie G. Lee, An Na, and Doris Jones Yang.
+LION AND THE UNICORN, 30(2), 168-184. doi:10.1353/uni.2006.0017

 Chiu, M. (2003).
 Trauma and multiplicity in Nieh's 'Mulberry and Peach'.
 MOSAIC-A JOURNAL FOR THE INTERDISCIPLINARY STUDY OF LITERATURE, 36(3), 19-35.
-Retrieved from http://gateway.webofknowledge.com/
+Retrieved from https://www.webofscience.com/

 Chiu, M. (2001).
-Postnational globalization and (en)gendered meat production in Ruth L. Ozeki'smy year of meats.
-Lit: Literature Interpretation Theory, 12(1), 99-128. doi:10.1080/10436920108580283
+Postnational globalization and (en)gendered meat production in Ruth L. Ozeki's my year of meats.
+LIT Literature Interpretation Theory, 12(1), 99-128. doi:10.1080/10436920108580283